slint-ui/slint/docs/tutorial/rust/src/getting_started.md

 sixtyfps = "0.1.6"
 ```

-Finally we copy the hello world program from the [SixtyFPS documentation](https://sixtyfps.io/docs/rust/sixtyfps/) into our `src/main.rs`:
+Finally we copy the hello world program from the [Slint documentation](https://sixtyfps.io/docs/rust/sixtyfps/) into our `src/main.rs`:

 ```rust,noplayground
 {{#include main_initial.rs:main}}